FatemehBaayat/Kunitz-BPTI-HMM/README.md

 Because PDB entries can contain multiple chains, chain-level extraction was used to avoid including unrelated chains from protein complexes.

+### PDB Query

+Kunitz/BPTI-related structures were retrieved from the RCSB Protein Data Bank using the Advanced Search interface.

+The query was built using the following criteria:

+- **Pfam ID:** `PF00014`
+  This selects protein structures associated with the Kunitz/BPTI domain.

+- **Experimental resolution:** `≤ 3.5 Å`
+  This keeps structures with acceptable structural quality for downstream structural alignment.

+- **Polymer entity sequence length:** `45–80 amino acids`
+  This range was selected because Kunitz/BPTI domains are short domains, typically around 50–60 residues.

+After running the query, the results were exported using **Tabular Reports → Custom Report**.

+The selected fields included:

+- **Entry ID:** PDB identifier.
+- **Entity ID:** polymer entity identifier.
+- **Auth Asym ID:** author-provided chain identifier.
+- **Sequence:** amino acid sequence of the polymer entity.

+The exported report was used as the starting point for chain-level sequence extraction and filtering.

 ---

 ### 2. Length Filtering